What is anthrax?

 - If at work, notify a supervisor, a security officer, or a law enforcement official.
 If at home, contact the local law enforcement agency.
 Emergency responders should notify public health officials.

 - If possible, create a list of persons who were in the room or area when this suspicious letter or package was recognized and a list of persons who also may have handled this package or letter.
 Give this list to responders on the scene.

 Is the anthrax vaccine available to the public?

 A vaccine has been developed for anthrax that is protective against invasive disease, but it is currently only recommended for high-risk populations (see below).
 CDC and academic partners are continuing to support the development of the next generation of anthrax vaccines.

 Who should be vaccinated against anthrax?

-The Advisory Committee on Immunization Practices (ACIP) has recommended anthrax vaccination for the following groups:
+The Advisory Committee on Immunization Practices (ACIP) has recommended anthrax vaccination for those 18 to 65 years of age in the following groups:

 - Persons who work directly with the organism in the laboratory.